Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Problem Formulation

 where $ \bullet $ is $ Y,U, \Lambda $, or $ Z $.

 Note that we now assume the existence of $ \K_0 $, but its location and length are unknown.
-In other words, the system operator knows that there is at least one clean interval in the output data, but does not know which data are clean and for how long.
-Thus, it should also be noted that for some $ \blacktriangle^{[k,k+q-1]} $ and $ \tilde \bullet^{(q,T)}_{(k)} $, we cannot determine whether these are in the clean, transition, or attack interval.
+In other words, the system operator knows that there is an attack-free interval in the output data, but does not know which data are clean and for how long.
+Thus, it should also be noted that for some $ \blacktriangle^{[k,k+q-1]} $ and $ \bullet^{(q,T)}_{(k)} $, we cannot determine whether these are in the clean, transition, or attack interval.

 \begin{remark} In general, it is difficult to know the existence of a clean interval.
-However, the likelihood of having such an interval can be increased by collecting a substantial amount of data, taking into account the adversary's capabilities and technical constraints.
-If the attacker can continuously inject malicious signals into the output data, it is possible to design undetectable attacks, as shown in \cite{2021L-CSSPasquialetti,2021TCYBLi,2023TACShi}. \end{remark}
+However, the likelihood of having such an interval can be increased by collecting a substantial amount of data, taking into account the adversary's capabilities and technical constraints. \end{remark}

-To derive the attack detection and identification conditions, we first introduce the notion of minimum horizon length for the excitation. \begin{definition}[Minimum Excitability Horizon Length] For a given integer $ q \leq N $ for which the input $ u^{[N-1]} $ is persistently exciting of order $ q $, the \textit{minimum excitability horizon length} is defined by